Mercedes-Benz Group AG – Annual report – 31 December 2021

 Receivables from finance-lease contracts consist of receivables from leasing contracts for which all substantial risks and rewards incidental to the leasing objects are transferred to the lessee.

-All cash-flow effects attributable to receivables from financial services are presented within cash provided by for operating activities in the Consolidated Statement of Cash Flows.
+All cash-flow effects attributable to receivables from financial services are presented within cash flow from operating activities in the Consolidated Statement of Cash Flows.

 Table D.46 shows the maturities of the future contractual lease payments and the development of lease payments to the carrying amounts of receivables from finance-lease contracts.